Gacha Game: When Prospect Theory Meets Optimal Pricing: Analysis

 \subsection{Optimal Exponential Design}

-In this subsection, I solve for the uniquely optimal cumulative payment function $T^*(t)$ for the exponential stopping time $\tau_0$.
-I will focus on the technical aspect, with a particular emphasis on how the exponential stopping time simplifies the design problem to a ``linear problem''.
-The discussion of economic intuition is in the next subsection. \begin{proposition} There exists a uniquely optimal $T^*(t)$ for $\tau_0$ such that
+In this subsection, I sketch the proof for the uniquely optimal cumulative payment function $T^*(t)$ for the exponential stopping time $\tau_0$.
+The economic intuition for the optimal mechanism is presented in the next subsection. \begin{proposition} There exists a uniquely optimal $T^*(t)$ for $\tau_0$ such that